 "The fortifications, the road network, the buildings worthy of preservation, the ancient monuments and the other traces of buildings and structures on Odderøya, together with the terrain, form a whole and a cultural environment which, in a national military historical and antiquarian context, is very worthy of preservation"

 In the media, Odderøya is now presented as "cultural island in the middle of the city".
-The city planning manager writes in a debate post about urban development that ".. the important battle that the city must win, to secure and preserve the city's roots, as well as the environment worthy of protection and individual buildings as well as other characteristics that document the city's history and that give the city its distinctive character and uniqueness."
+The Norwegian Ministry of Cultural Heritage writes in a debate post on urban development that ".. the important battle that the city must win, to secure and preserve the city's roots, as well as the environment worthy of protection and individual buildings as well as other characteristics that document the city's history and that give the city its distinctive character and uniqueness."

 For a long time there were only two buildings with historical defense value left in the area on the island's west side, Krutthuset and Orlogsstua.
 The municipality wanted to demolish Orlogsstua to make a new road down to Silokaia.
 Orlog's living room burned down in January 2013 and the municipality's problem was thus solved!